stevavoliajvar/stop_cloudflare/PEOPLE.md

 > Too many to list here.
 It is IMPOSSIBLE to list them all!
 [See for yourself](https://mastodon.social/tags/cloudflare).

+"To MITM an entire domain with CF you give Cloudflare authority over the entire domain’s DNS resolution.
+This is the best indicator of a full domain MITMing." by @[Trysdyn Black](https://marf.space/objects/6a07884a-cfe8-4eeb-9486-63ffe791259f)

+"The corp., project + devs lost my trust once they pushed EME, Pocket, Studies, censorship and #Cloudflare crap." by @[NullWhereMan](https://social.bobcall.me/@NullWhereMan/103115226792755635)

+"It's a bit of a #hypocrisy for #privacytoolsIO to subject their donors to a #Cloudflare site.
+No warning is given to tell their pro-privacy supporters that their name, address, and sensitive financial data will be shared with a #privacy abuser." by @[batalanto](https://todon.nl/@batalanto/103097101716393570)

 "interessant, eine Website a la github, die die Umtriebe von #cloudflare dokumentiert" by @[alm10965](https://social.bau-ha.us/@alm10965/102670940812325433)

 "OK #cloudflare hat mich blacklisted.
 Hmm, von cloudflare habe ich schon so manch schlechtes gehört !
 Irgendwie ahnte ich doch so etwas, daß ich XXX.com nicht mehr nutzen kann." by @[alm10965](https://social.bau-ha.us/@alm10965/102670832938054598)